OISF/suricata/doc/userguide/devguide/contributing/contribution-process.rst

 org/projects/suricata/issues>`_.
 Tickets help us keep track of the work done, indicate when changes need backports etc.

+.. note:: The ticket should clearly reflect the intention as per the tracker.
+   For example, if the ticket is a "Bug", the title should only say what the bug is.

 They are also important if you would like to see your new feature officially added to our tool: the ticket documents your ideas so  we can analyze how do they fit in our plans for Suricata, and, if the feature is accepted, we can properly